THE OVERLAND SCHEDULE OF EVENTS

-Riders will be treated to two awesome sag stops, the first at 17.5 miles sponsored by Untapped, Worthy Kitchen and Dark Horse Realty, and the second at 33 miles at the Food Shelf itself sponsored by Rasputitsa Spring Classic!
+Riders will be treated to two awesome sag stops, the first at 17.5 miles sponsored by Worthy Kitchen and Dark Horse Realty, and the second at 33 miles at the Food Shelf itself sponsored by Rasputitsa Spring Classic!

-And to reward everyone, we’ll have a huge post-ride party with local food and beverage available for purchase from Trail Break Taps + Tacos.
+And to reward everyone, we’ll have a huge post-ride party with local food and beverage available (included in your entry!) from Trail Break Taps + Tacos.
 Not only will you experience the best gravel riding of your life, you’ll experience that best food and drink as well!
-AND CANNONDALE WILL BUY YOUR FIRST BEER!

 Where’s the start/finish, parking and registration?
 Everything is located at the race venue at 419 Bailey’s Mills Road, Reading, VT 05062.
 We’ll have a registration tent in the vendor/food truck area.
-There will be VIP/Team parking ($30 additional charge) right next to the start finish in the river pasture.
+There will be Team parking ($30 additional charge) right next to the start finish in the river pasture.
 Race starts promptly at 9 am.
 Neutral start for the 1st mile.

 What kind of bike race is this?
 Road race?
 Cross race?
 Mountain bike race?
 It’s a little bit of all three.
 It’s an overland bike race.

 What percentage of the course is dirt?
 About 98%.
 The pavement sections are purely transitional and no longer than a kilometer or two in each stretch.